Turkey

 Motherhood prevalence (TMR)

-Completed fertility among mothers in Turkey reached 62.0% in 2024, marking a 2.4 percentage point increase from 2023.
-The total motherhood prevalence rate has been gradually declining over the five years spanning 2020 to 2024, averaging 62.5%.
-This figure is about 7.8 percentage points lower than the average observed during the 2010s, which stood at 69.8%.
-On the global stage, Turkey holds the 24th position out of 38 countries, while within Europe, it ranks 22nd among 31 nations.
+In 2024, the total motherhood prevalence (TMR) in Turkey reached 62.0%, marking an increase of 2.4 percentage points from 2023's 59.6%.
+Over the last five years (2020–2024), the TMR has shown a downward trend, averaging 62.5%.
+This figure stands noticeably lower—by approximately 7.8 percentage points—compared to the 2010s average of 69.8%.
+On the global stage, Turkey holds the 24th position out of 38 countries, and within Europe, it ranks 22nd among 31 nations.

 | Year | TMR | Year | TMR |